content-left-bg.png

 Changes to criminal history of mature age student

-2. If a student submits a completed Mature age student criminal history change notice form, and the school has not already been advised of the change via the QPS monitoring process, principals forward the notice to the QPS (pic.clo@police.qld.gov.au) for verification.
-QPS will provide verification of criminal history changes to State Schools Division who will provide this information to the relevant principal via the school’s dedicated mature age student inbox.
+• Principal forwards a completed Mature age student criminal history change notice if submitted by a student and the school has not already been advised of the change via the QPS monitoring process, to the QPS (pic.clo@police.qld.gov.au) for verification.
+QPS will provide verification of criminal history changes to Schools and Student Support Division who will provide this information to the relevant principal.

-3. Principals use the Mature age applicant risk assessment guide to update the risk assessment on the student’s enrolment at the school.
+• Principal uses the Mature age applicant risk assessment guide to update the risk assessment on the student’s enrolment at the school:

-6. Once the risk assessment has been completed, the QPS notice for that student must be destroyed and should not be copied or kept under any circumstances.
+• School must destroy the QPS notice for that student once the risk assessment has been completed, and the notice should not be copied or kept under any circumstances.

 Definitions